shwethaj1104/AWS_study_material/IAM Roles.md

 IAMReadOnlyAccesss- next- Role details role name : abc --create role

-Role will be caeted and you can verify by searching on loist of roles
+Role will be caeted and you can verify by searching on list of roles(demoroleForTestEc2)